 In line with GloWD's intent to bridge education and practice, two key types of learning were also emphasized in conjunction with the design portion of the project:

-Teamwork – focused on putting the "3C's" of cooperation, communication and connection into practice for timely completion of concept through to solutions (documented through a shared group design portfolio)
+Collaboration – focused on putting the "3C's" of cooperation, communication and connection into practice for delivery under tight timescales of concept through to solutions (documented through a shared group design portfolio)

-Personal / Individual – focused on self-awareness through individual reflection and assessment to develop mindsets and skills for stronger current and future team contribution and collaboration, through self-knowledge and personally-imposed discipline (documented through a self-reflection journal)
+Personal and professional insight – focused on self-awareness as an individual, a professional, and a discipline-based designer, individual reflection and assessment are used to develop the mindsets and skills essential for stronger current and future collaboration and innovation (documented through a self-reflection journal)

 I really enjoyed working with such a diverse group of design students across the world.
 This experience has taught me so much in such a short time span.
 The self-awareness and self-reflection process made me connect with myself as a person and designer in a way that I have never done before.
 Therefore, it enabled me to see the bigger picture while being able to go into detail, to reflect and evaluate everything.